ohtaehyun/webos_sample_schedule/README.md

   6. Check your emulator
   ![screen](/img/calander.png)

-  If you see this screen then success.
+   &nbsp;   If you see this screen then success.
-  click + button and add your scedule.
+   &nbsp;   click + button and add your scedule.

 # More